Day trading stocks and technical analysis is a scam.

 The study is available here: Day Trading Study

-Basically, by holding SPY and selling calls, you'll be more successful than close to 100% of day traders.
+Basically, by holding SPY and selling an occasional covered call, you'll be more successful than close to 100% of day traders.

 Negative Health Consequences of Day Trading